Contemporary Art

 6. Gee’s Bend Quiltmakers

 There is no quilt like a Gee’s Bend quilt.
-Considered some of “the most miraculous works of modern art America has ever produced,” these quilts stand alone in their style, color, and unique patchwork coming from a small but tight-knit community of African-American women in the South.
+Considered some of “the most miraculous works of modern art America has ever produced,” these quilts stand alone in their style, color, and unique patchwork, coming from a small but tight-knit community of African-American women in the South.
 The quilts shown here were donated to The Met Museum in 2015 by William Arnett, an American art collector of art in the South and the founder of the Souls Grown Deep Foundation, an organization dedicated to the preservation and documentation of African American art from the Deep South.

 Familiar names in the Gee’s Bend Quilting community, like Lucy T. Pettway, Annie Bendolph, Loretta Pettway, and Willie “Ma Willie” Abrams picked up these techniques and traditions from a long line of quilters who have lived in Gee’s Bend, Alabama, since the 19th century.
-True folk artists, the Gee’s Bend quilters often would quilt together, building an even stronger sense of community for a group of women who had already been through so much, together.
+True folk artists, the Gee’s Bend quilters often would quilt together, building an even stronger sense of community for a group of women who had already been through so much together.

 7. Mary T. Smith

-black folk artists: Mary T. Smith, Jeuus No T [“Jesus Know”], 1987, paint on wood.
-Souls Grown Deep Foundation.
+black folk artists: Mary T. Smith, Jeuus No T [“Jesus Know”], 1987, paint on wood, Souls Grown Deep Foundation.

-Mary T. Smith, Jeuus No T [“Jesus Know”], 1987, paint on wood.
-Souls Grown Deep Foundation.
+Mary T. Smith, Jeuus No T [“Jesus Know”], 1987, paint on wood, Souls Grown Deep Foundation.

 8. William Edmondson

-black folk artists: William Edmondson, Crucifixion, ca. 1932-1937, limestone, Smithsonian American Art Museum, Washington D.C., USA.
+black folk artists: William Edmondson, Crucifixion, c.
+1932–1937, limestone, Smithsonian American Art Museum, Washington, DC, USA.

-William Edmondson, Crucifixion, ca. 1932-1937, limestone, Smithsonian American Art Museum, Washington D.C., USA.
+William Edmondson, Crucifixion, c.
+19321937, limestone, Smithsonian American Art Museum, Washington, DC, USA.

-William Edmondson (1874–1951), born on the Compton Plantation in Davidson County, Tennessee, and was the first African-American folk art sculptor to be given a one-person show exhibition at the Museum of Modern Art in New York City (1937).
+William Edmondson (1874–1951), born on the Compton Plantation in Davidson County, Tennessee, was the first African-American folk art sculptor to be given a one-person show exhibition at the Museum of Modern Art in New York City (1937).

 Like many self-taught folk artists, it wasn’t until he was sixty years old that his work started getting noticed, although he never made any large sums of money for his work, which ranged in height from one to three feet.